mystique920/shell_scripting/readme.md

 *   Text editor (VS Code, Sublime Text, etc.)
 *   Online shell scripting documentation and tutorials

+## Shell Script Syntax

+For a detailed explanation of the syntax and structure of shell scripts, please refer to the `shellscript_syntax.md` file.
+This file covers topics such as the shebang, comments, commands, variables, control flow, functions, and input/output.

 ## Assessment

 *   Weekly exercises